AztecProtocol/aztec-packages/docs/docs/dev_docs/dapps/testing.md

 sequencer Submitted rollup block 5 with 1 transactions
 ```

+### Using Sandbox initial accounts

+Instead of creating new accounts in our test suite, we can use the ones already initialized by the Sandbox upon startup.
+This can provide a speed boost to your tests setup.
+However, bear in mind that you may accidentally introduce an interdependency across test suites by reusing the same accounts.

+#include_code use-existing-wallets /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

 ## Assertions

 We will now see how to use `aztec.js` to write assertions about transaction statuses, about chain state both public and private, and about logs.